packit/packit.dev/content/docs/CLI/build.md

 weight: 3
 ---

+# build

 Submit a koji build for the selected branch in Fedora dist-git.

 ## Requirements